Personalized Interpretable Classification: Method

 The improved greedy algorithm that is equipped with the upper bound-based pruning is shown in Algorithm~\ref{alg2}.
 The three pruning strategies are respectively employed in line 2 (strategy two), lines 4-6 (strategy one), lines 9-11 (strategy three).
 In line 7, we scan the training set to evaluate $A(r,D)$ and $con(r,D)$.

-Then we show how these strategies are employed in the searching progress for finding rules from the data in Table~\ref{tbl:example}.
+Then we show how these strategies are employed in the searching progress for finding rules from the data in Table~\ref{tbl:example}, and this process is illustrated in Figure~\ref{fig:pic_bfs}.
 For rules of length $1$, they do not have nonempty sub-rules and it is unnecessary to evaluate their $ub(r,D)$.
 All their accuracy scores and their $con(r,D)$ values are shown in Table~\ref{tbl:length1wp}.
 We find that $con(r=(f_2=b_3,1),D)=0.666 < A(\hat{r}_1,D)=0.750$, which means all super-rules of $r=(f_2=b_3,1)$ have no opportunity to achieve a higher score than $0.666$.
-So this rule is removed and it will not be used for generating $R_{2}$.
+So this rule is removed and it will not be used for generating $R_{2}$, as shown in the black rectangle of Figure~\ref{fig:pic_bfs}.
 There are still three candidate rules of length $2$ in Table~\ref{tbl:length2wp}.
 We evaluate their $ub(r,D)$ values and find that they are $0.833$, which are higher than the best score $0.750$ found so far.
 So we scan the training set to calculate the $A(r,D)$ score for each rule.
-Then, the algorithm is terminated because $A(\hat{r}_{2},D) \leqslant A(\hat{r}_1,D) $ and $\hat{r}_1=(f_3=c_2 , 2)$ will be returned as the identified ``best" rule.
+Then, the algorithm is terminated because $A(\hat{r}_{2},D) \leqslant A(\hat{r}_1,D) $ and $\hat{r}_1=(f_3=c_2 , 2)$ will be returned as the identified ``best" rule, as shown at the bottom of Figure 1.